Documentation Index

 - Based on the script return value, the upload is accepted or rejected

-Scripts run in a sandboxed Goja JavaScript runtime with a 5-second timeout.
+Scripts run in a sandboxed JavaScript runtime with a 5-second timeout.
 They cannot make network requests, access the filesystem, or call platform APIs — they operate purely on the data provided to them.

 Available Variables